Strategic advice & alerts to leverage data analytics & new technologies

 Leverage the latest advances in areas ranging from data analytics to IoT, social/mobile to wearables, Agile data warehousing to data architecture, with a continuous flow of written and multimedia research from Cutter’s global team of thought leaders.

-In this on-demand webinar, Cutter Senior Consultant Paul Harmon considers the growing role of artificial intelligence and cognitive technologies in all aspects of business.
-He argues that cognitive technologies will simply extend the ongoing digital transformation requiring that companies reconsider their business models and processes yet again and that they will need to incorporate intelligent elements to remain competitive.
+In a recent Cutter Webinar, “Cognitive Digital Transformation: The Next Wave,” Cutter Senior Consultant Paul Harmon considered the growing role of artificial intelligence (AI) and cognitive technologies in all aspects of business.
+He argued that cognitive technologies will simply extend the ongoing digital transformation of today’s enterprises, requiring them to reconsider their business models and understand fully why they will need to incorporate intelligent elements to remain competitive.
+Paul’s webinar concluded with a lively Q&A session.
+In this Executive Update, we highlight some of his thoughtful responses